DRIVER-EU/ost/docker/README.md

 Additional info:
 OST is searching for kafka broker on port 3501 and schema registry on port 3502 (this is configured inside ost_backend container: /opt/config/)
-Please note that the current version requires a manual restart of the backend server, since when the backend service starts, the DB isn't ready yet. docker-compose up -d docker ps | grep ost_backend
+Please note that the current version requires a manual restart of the backend server, since when the backend service starts, the DB isn't ready yet.

-# This will return the container id of ost_backend service
-# You typically only need the first 3 or 4 characters of the ID.
+Build project with:
+docker-compose up -d

+Wait about 2min and restart ost_backend container: docker ps | grep ost_backend
 docker restart [CONTAINER ID]
+This will return the container id of ost_backend service docker restart [CONTAINER ID]
+This will restart ost_backend container

 Using the OST
 Open a browser and visit the OST home page with 127.0.0.:84.